-I find his summary of the exegetical arguments good—but his reasons for shifting from view #3 to view #4 very puzzling.
+In his article he summarizes the exegetical arguments, and his summary is good—but his reasons for shifting from view #3 to view #4 are puzzling at best.
 Reading only slightly between the lines, I get the impression that he is motivated by the fact that wearing a head covering is unbearably awkward for the women he knows.
 He uses the word “humiliating”—the sort of word we tend to reserve for being publicly exposed in some way, like having your skirt blow up while not wearing undies.
 Why did he choose such an extreme description?
 What is it about these churches that makes it humiliating for women to wear head coverings, rather than merely odd or quirky or even embarrassing?

 I think his analogy to the Lord’s Supper is as instructive here as it is awkward for his position.
 It seems to me that a church which has difficulty accepting the logic of “do what Jesus said to do as closely as you can” when it comes to wine, and thinks grape juice is an acceptable substitute, is a church in need of reforming.
 There is a sin issue there that needs to be fixed, and while God is forbearing with people obeying him badly as they work through learning to obey him better, at some point they either submit, or they harden their hearts.